shcoide/Chatbox_Demo_Model_Backend/README.md

 This is the backend code of the chatbox, it is not hosted.

-Frontend is live at: https://proposeme.netlify.app/
+Frontend code is at : (https://github.com/shcoide/chatbox-frontend)

 ## Working